lupohirp/ShelfScan/docs/api_sequence_diagrams.md

 ---

 ## 1. Automated Shelf Analysis (`POST /analyze`)
-This API endpoint receives one or more high-resolution shelf images, uses Gemini to locate items, crops detected bounding boxes, requests embeddings for each cropped item using the Gemini Embedding 2 API, queries Qdrant for matches, and returns an inventory comparison report (found vs. missing products).
+This API endpoint receives one or more high-resolution shelf images, uses Gemini to locate items, crops detected bounding boxes, requests embeddings for each cropped item using the Gemini Embedding 2 API, orchestrates the vector search via the Go MCP Server, and returns an inventory comparison report (found vs. missing products).

 ```mermaid
 sequenceDiagram